Tamkang University: The Bronze Sculpture of the Five Tigers

-Five Tiger Hill is the site of the Tamsui Campus.
+Five-tiger Hill is the site of the Tamsui Campus.
 The Tatuen range crests at Hutou Shan (Tiger's Head Mountain) which has five ridges.
 Tamkang University is on the fourth ridge.
 A bronze sculpture on campus depicts five tigers embracing one another.
-The work, by Wang Shiu-chi, stands in front of the Shaomo Memorial Gymnasium and represents Tamkangians’ vitality ("Hu Hu Shen Fong").
+The work, by Wang Shiu-chi, stands in front of the Shao-mo Memorial Gymnasium and represents Tamkangians' vitality ("Hu-hu-shen-fong").
 The base features the text of Clement C. P. Chang's essay "The Five-tiger Hill: A Sketch."

-Tamkang Golden Eagle Award

-The Tamkang Golden Eagle Award for "Tamkang Elites" was initiated in 1987.
-The award recognizes Tamkangians who have made especially distinguished contributions to human society.
-The Award is in the form of a golden eagle spreading its wings.

 Sculpture of Hsuehshan Tunnel

 The Rising Sun Above Hsuehshan Tunnel (Love of Lanyang and Devotion to Tamkang): The sculpture portraying the Hsuehshan Tunnel of the Taipei-Yilan Expressway was presented to Clement C. P. Chang in 1990 by the Association for Promotion of the Taipei-Yilan Rapid Transit System.

 It is the work of Zerman Hu and Lanyang master sculptor Yu Yu Yang (Yang Ying-feng) and was commissioned by the Yilan Association, Taipei Chapter.
 The original sculpture was made from gilded stainless steel in the form of an ancient Chinese hieroglyph "山" (shan meaning "mountain").
 The sculpture portrays the Hsuehshan Tunnel, the mountain itself (Hsuehshan = Snow Mountain), the rising sun shining over Lanyang, and the Pacific Ocean.

 To celebrate the completion of the Lanyang Campus and the opening of the Taipei-Yilan Expressway, the university asked Arthur Yang, son of Yu Yu Yang, to render the original sculpture as a stainless-steel artwork 241 cm high and 270 cm wide.
 This larger sculpture is installed at the entrance to the Clement Chang International Conference Hall on the Lanyang Campus.
 The sculpture pays homage to the unsung heroes who built the expressway and symbolizes the university's Tamsui-Yilan connection.